kowalcj0/kowalcj0.github.io/content/post/2018/011-ethical-hacking-buffer-overflows.md

   style: normal
 ---

-Below are my notes from the Pluralsight course: "Ethical Hacking: Buffer Overflows" by James Murray.
+These are just my notes from the Pluralsight course: "Ethical Hacking: Buffer Overflows" by James Murray.